 Land Management Notices are issued to private landholders across the municipality prior to the start of a fire season.
-Site inspections are carried out and Infringement notices are issued if the land management is not carried out sufficiently.

-Photo: Planned burn near Toongabbie.
-Source: Toongabbie Fire Brigade, 2020.
+Site inspections are carried out and Infringement notices are issued if the Photo: rhanage Henter Topical Photo: Source: Toongabbie Fire Brigade, 2020.